 Each prospective outgoing student must submit an official proof of knowledge of the language taught or used at the Receiving institution and meet his / her linguistic requirements so that his or her application can be finalized by the RIRO.
 RIRO encourages candidates to use the Erasmus + Online Linguistic Support (OLS) platform to enhance their language skills.

-THEO supports the study of foreign languages, as the program of study includes obligatory courses of foreign languages, which students attend to improve their linguistic skills.
+TSCC supports the study of foreign languages, as the program of study includes obligatory courses of foreign languages, which students attend to improve their linguistic skills.
 Two different modules are offered: English and French for Theological study purposes (upon selection).
-THEO’s aim is that students will be able to acquire the language skills and gain the ability to communicate without difficulty in one of the mentioned foreign languages, as well as to be able to study relevant bibliography written in one of the foreign languages.
+TSCC’s aim is that students will be able to acquire the language skills and gain the ability to communicate without difficulty in one of the mentioned foreign languages, as well as to be able to study relevant bibliography written in one of the foreign languages.

 Students in Cyprus have the opportunity to learn English, from a very early age, at Primary Education level, and French at Secondary Education level.